-This paper presents an in-depth analysis into how learning approaches could be applied to create an intelligent Adaptive Cruise Control (ACC) agent that learns a driver's profile - both in terms of what gap setting she will chose, and when she is likely to engage or disengage their ACC.
-To create this agent we used real-world data from the past experience of many drivers from the ACAS field test data [5].
-Specifically, we created driver models based on two learning approaches: regression and decision trees.
+We empirically studied two learning approaches: regression and decision trees.
 Both were able to learn accurately the gap setting of an individual given his demographics characterization and driving type (hunter, glider or follower) with nearly 70% for the decision tree model and with a correlation of 0.78 for the regression model.
-These experiments emphasized the need for driver information including a behavior model about the driver's type [7] in addition to the information collected on the trips themselves and their demographic information.
-These results stress the fact that drivers may be very different from each other and previous approaches that set the gap setting similarly for all drivers [8, 9] are less effective.
+These experiments emphasized the need for driver information including a behavior model about the driver's type (Fancher and Bareket 1996) in addition to the information collected on the trips themselves.
+These results stress the fact that drivers may be very different from each other and previous approaches that set the gap setting similarly for all drivers (Naranjo et al. 2003; 2006) are less effective.
 Therefore, driver characterization is essential for adapting automated systems in the vehicle.
 These differences among humans are made more salient when trying to learn when users engage or disengage from an automated system such as the ACC.
 Reactions could be very different teaching us also about the tendencies of users towards automation.
+Moreover, another challenge here was learning in cases where a strong majority category existed but the important events were in the minority category.
+We therefore, turned to the implementation of the MetaCost algorithm to learn from unbalanced data sets.